-your organization and tell them they have no greater 1 ally in the protection of civil rights than Pete 2 Kirsanow.
-And, second, could you please really convey 3 to those who do traffic in this urban legend the fact 4 that they should cease and desist.
-Otherwise, 5 should like to have a face-to-face discussion with 6 Could you do that for me, please?
-7 CHAIRPERSON BERRY: Commissioner Kirsanow 8 -- before you answer the question, Congresswoman 9 should understand that most of 10 you Commissioner Kirsanow has told you about the occasion 11 is false.
-And we are getting the transcript, which we 12 will distribute to the audience when we have it, and 13 to the press, so that they can see how this actually 14 15 happened.
-COMMISSIONER KIRSANOW: And you will see 16 the transcript --17 CHAIRPERSON BERRY: And the transcript --18 Commissioner Kirsanow, you have spoken for 10 minutes.
-19 COMMISSIONER KIRSANOW: You just accused 20 21 me of --CHAIRPERSON BERRY: I have just said that 22 the transcript, when we get it -- I don't want to 23 debate it.
+11 2 ally in the protection of civil rights than Pete 3 Kirsanow.
+And, second, could you please really convey 4 to those who do traffic in this urban legend the fact 5 that they should cease and desist.
+Otherwise, I 6 should like to have a face-to-face discussion with 7 them.
+Could you do that for me, please?
+8 CHAIRPERSON BERRY: Commissioner Kirsanow 9 before you answer the question, Congresswoman 10 Oakar, you should understand that most of what 11 Commissioner Kirsanow has told you about the occasion 12 is false.
+And we are getting the transcript, which we 13 will distribute to the audience when we have it, and 14 to the press, so that they can see how this actually 15 happened.
+16 COMMISSIONER KIRSANOW: And you will see 17 the transcript 18 CHAIRPERSON BERRY: And the transcript 19 Commissioner Kirsanow, you have spoken for 10 minutes.
+20 COMMISSIONER KIRSANOW: You just accused 21 me of 22 CHAIRPERSON BERRY: I have just said that 23 the transcript, when we get it I don't want to 24 debate it.
 I'm not going to.
-We'll just hand the transcript out, and people can see for themselves.
+We'll just hand the 25 transcript out, and people can see for themselves.
+I your organization and tell them they have no greater just don't want you to be --1 That's fine.
+COMMISSIONER KIRSANOW: 2 CHAIRPERSON BERRY: locked into 3 agreeing to something when you don't understand the 4 5 circumstances and you were not there.
+MS. OAKAR: Right.
+6 The Detroit Free Press CHAIRPERSON BERRY: 7 paper -- and this is a matter of record, and you can 8 look it up on Nexis, anybody who is interested --9 reported this whole incident, and the Detroit Free 10 Press was present when the hearing took place, the 11 12 briefing took place.
+13 And I was about to close the meeting.
+It the man who was referenced 14 when was was 15 testifying.
+I had said, "The meeting will now close."
+16 We were finished.
+And just as I got ready to adjourn 17 it, Commissioner Kirsanow raised his hand and said he 18 had something else he wanted to say.
+The transcript 19 will bear me out when it's brought done.
+20 And that's when he made the statement 21 about Japanese-Americans and Arabs.
+It was not in the 22 context of the statement made earlier.
+And the 23 reporter asked him -- and this is reported in the 24 story -- whether he would like to -- when it was all finished came up and said -- asked him again did he really mean what he said.

 NEAL R. GROSS COURT REPORTERS AND TRANSCRIBERS 1323 RHODE ISLAND AVE., N.W.
-MACHINICTON D.C.
-20005-3701 just don't want you to be --1 2 3 4 5 6 7
+WASHINGTON D.C.
+20005-3701